 - When saving JPEG images, use the maximum quality compression setting available.

 - Ensure any fonts used are converted to outlines (paths).
 Alternatively, please supply the fonts used.

 - Any artwork provided will be checked by CubePrint and a proof copy returned for approval before print production.

 What’s the difference between a bitmap and a vector file?

-- A bitmap (or raster) file is an image composed of pixels – examples of this type of file is jpeg, gif and tiff.
-When scaled up in size a bitmap file will decrease in quality, since photos are bitmap images.
+- A bitmap (or raster) file is an image composed of pixels – examples of this type of file are jpeg, gif and tiff.
+When scaled up in size a bitmap image will decrease in quality.

 - A vector file is built using mathematical coordinates to generate the image.
 This means that it can be scaled up to any size without loss of quality, and easily edited using software such as Adobe Illustrator.
 Vector file types include ai and svg.
 They can also be saved as eps and pdf files.